valerieniemann/valerieniemann.github.io/_posts/2020-01-20-choosing-a-research-advisor.md

 ---
 Choosing a research advisor...
 ------
-... means choosing a research group and topic simultaneously.
+### ... means choosing a research group and topic simultaneously.
 We will handle the three choices separately.

-## But first, some background:
+## First, some background:
 ### I am a first-year graduate student.
 It is January.
 By March, I will commit my labor to one advisor, one research group, and one area of expertise.
 Millenial *gamophobia* (fear-of-commitment) aside, this is quite a difficult decision.
 It sets the trajectory of my career, determines the people I will interact with professionally, and concentrates my efforts into one domain.
 Advice regarding this decision is seldom specific because the process is unique to each individual.
 My favorite recent advice: "This is the biggest decision of your graduate career, but really, no pressure."
 ### As an aspiring researcher, I like to gather information to make informed decisions.
 As a closet philosopher, I believe that knowledge defeats fear.
 Here is the research I've gathered on the topic to help myself and others in a similar position.